Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Theoretical Analysis

 To verify the existence of a shared semantic direction induced by resolution differences, we perform global and local analyses on the Market-1501 dataset.

 \textbf{Canonical Correlation Analysis} (CCA) evaluates global linear relationships between HR and LR features.
 It finds canonical vectors that maximize inter-set correlation.
-As shown in Table\ref{tab:cca_sub}, canonical correlations between LR and HR feature matrices are significantly higher than those from random feature pairs.
-Based on standard thresholds \cite{10.5555/59551}, values above 0.4–0.5 indicate moderate to strong linear association.
-These results provide strong global evidence of semantic alignment between LR and HR representations.
+As shown in Table \ref{tab:cca_sub}, canonical correlations between LR and HR feature matrices are significantly higher than those from random feature pairs.
+Based on standard thresholds \cite{10.5555/59551}, values above 0.4–0.5 indicate a moderate-to-strong linear association, strongly evidencing of semantic alignment between LR and HR representations.

 \textbf{Pearson Correlation Analysis} assesses local consistency across individuals.
 A global "resolution shift" vector is computed by averaging HR–LR feature differences.
 For each of 50 identities, individual difference vectors are grouped into 25 pairs, whose mean vectors are then correlated with the global shift.
 In the absence of semantic alignment, these correlations would cluster around zero.
-However, Table\ref{tab:pearson_sub} shows most groups exceed 0.5 correlation, considered moderate to strong per Cohen \cite{cohen1988statistical}.
+However, Table \ref{tab:pearson_sub} shows most groups exceed 0.5 correlation, considered moderate to strong per Cohen \cite{cohen1988statistical}.
 Furthermore, correlations increase with larger resolution gaps, indicating stronger alignment.

 These CCA and Pearson correlation results jointly provide strong evidence for the existence of a consistent semantic direction induced by resolution variation, observable at both global and identity-specific levels.